 Vanilla overnight oats are the perfect basic overnight oatmeal recipe.
 Top with your favorite fruits, nut butter, granola, or nuts.

-This is a great breakfast idea for people who enjoy meal prep.
+This is a nutritious breakfast idea for people who enjoy meal prep.
 You can make several jars of overnight oats on Sunday night and have an easy, healthy breakfast ready all week long.

 Old fashioned oats are a gluten-free whole grain and are a good source of dietary fiber.
 Plus, chia seeds are high in fiber and omega-3 fatty acids.

-This vanilla overnight oatmeal is a great base recipe.
-Once you perfect these oats, you can customize the recipe with your favorite add-ins.
+This vanilla overnight oatmeal is a great basic recipe that you can customize.
+Once you perfect these oats, you can customize the recipe with your favorite toppings.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-- Easy to make: Just stir up the ingredients and refrigerate overnight.
+- Easy breakfast: Just stir up the ingredients and refrigerate overnight, perfect for busy mornings.

 - High fiber: A half cup of old fashioned oats has 4 grams of dietary fiber.